-We quantified these effects in the two tasks as previously described, and found that the effect of muscimol was greatest during the target in noise task, significantly affecting the max response rate (STATS), threshold and moderately affecting slope (STATS TABLE).
-On the other hand, during the detection in silence task, muscimol only significantly increased detection thresholds (STATS TABLE), while all other metrics were unaffected.
-These results demonstrate that cortex is specifically necessary for detection in the presence of noise.
+Behavioral performance metrics as a function of task type (detection in noise or detection in silence) and pharmacological intervention.
+Formatting and metrics as in c).
+Dark and light red bars indicate performance in the detection-in-noise task, with application of saline or muscimol.
+Dark and light grey bars indicate performance in the detection-in-silence task, with application of saline or muscimol.

+Previously, we demonstrated interactions between cortical intervention, task and target volume, suggesting that these two manipulations affect the shape of psychometric curves in different ways.
+As before, we parameterized psychometric performance by fitting each session with a psychometric curve, and extracting the response rate at maximum volume, false alarm rate, response rate at threshold, and psychometric slope.
+During the target in noise task, we found significant effects of muscimol on the response rates at maximum volume and threshold, a moderate effect on psychometric slope, and no effect on false alarm rate.
+However, muscimol application had no significant effect on any of these measures in the target in silence task (Figure 3f , Table 1).
+Taken together, these results demonstrate that cortex is specifically necessary for detection in the presence of noise, and has a much smaller effect on performance during detection in silence.

 An additional alternative effect of muscimol is a general loss of the ability to lick.
 To assess this, we monitored the lick probability of the mice throughout the trial duration, and found that muscimol specifically reduced licking responses during the period where targets were presented (Wilcoxon rank-sum test: T = 337, z = -4.23, p = 2.34e-5; Supplemental Figure 1d, right panel of Supplemental Figure 1e).
 Mice also tended to lick immediately after the trial onset (Supplemental Figure 1e, left panel), but we found that the lick rates under muscimol and saline conditions were identical during this period (Wilcoxon rank-sum test: T = 528, z = 0.23, p = 0.81).
 These results suggest that muscimol does not impair the mouse’s ability to lick in general, but results in a specific deficit in licking in response to targets.

+Combined, our results demonstrate that the auditory cortex is specifically required for detection in the presence of background noise.
+Our next goal was to test the relationship between neuronal activity in AC and behavioral performance.